-Whether you’ve dabbed with blogging in the past, or are completely new to it but would like to start sharing your ideas online, maybe now is the time to give it a go.
+Whether you’ve dabbed with blogging and website building in the past, or are completely new to it but would like create an online presence which will create a new audience and generate sales, maybe now is the time to give it a go.
 If you’re planning to start a blog, website or even build an online shop, here’s some advice from someone (me!) who has been doing it for over a decade..!

 There are many reasons why you might want to build a website of your own this year.
 Perhaps you’ve always wanted to start a blog to share your life, your home, your advice or your projects?
 Or maybe you intend to build a personal portfolio website to share your creative endeavours?
 Or did you always want to be a retailer and set up an online shop to sell your products or services?
 All of these things can be achieved online and you can utilise an easy-to-use platform like WordPress for all of these activities.